hendrysadrak/firestore-store/readme.md

 If you have any problems or questions let me know in [issues](https://github.com/hendrysadrak/firestore-store/issues).

-If you see it as a useful library drop a star on Github so I know to put more time into it.
+If you see it as a useful library star :star: it on [Github](https://github.com/hendrysadrak/firestore-store) so I know to put more time into supporting it.

 ## License